 - 1. Accessible Pedestrian Signal-a device that communicates information about pedestrian timing in nonvisual format such as audible tones, verbal messages, and/or vibrating surfaces. - 2.
-Active Grade Crossing Warning System-the flashing-light signals, with or without warning gates, together with the necessary control equipment used to inform road users of the approach or presence of trains at highway-rail grade crossings. - 3.
+Active Grade Crossing Warning System-the flashing-light signals, with or without warning gates, together with the necessary control equipment used to inform road users of the approach or presence of trains at highway-rail grade crossings or highway-light rail transit grade crossings. - 3.
 Actuated Operation-a type of traffic control signal operation in which some or all signal phases are operated on the basis of actuation. - 4.
 Actuation-initiation of a change in or extension of a traffic signal phase through the operation of any type of detector. - 5.
 Approach-all lanes of traffic moving towards an intersection or a midblock location from one direction, including any adjacent parking lane(s). - 6.
-Average Day-a day representing traffic volumes normally and repeatedly found at a location, typically a weekday when volumes are influenced by employment or a weekend when volumes are influenced by entertainment or recreation. - 7.
-Backplate-a thin strip of material that extends outward from and parallel to a signal face on all sides of a signal housing to provide a background for improved visibility of the signal indications.
+Average Day-a day representing traffic volumes normally and repeatedly found at a location, typically a weekday when volumes are influenced by employment or a weekend day when volumes are influenced by entertainment or recreation. - 7.
+Backplate-see Signal Backplate. - 8.
+Beacon-a highway traffic signal with one or more signal sections that operates in a flashing mode.